Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften: Homeopathy / 10:23 Campaign

 The GWUP is a well-known critic of homeopathy.
 In the year 2005, a petition was initiated against the special treatment of homeopathy as a healing method in Germany.
 In 2011, the GWUP participated in the international 10:23 Campaign, in which critics of homeopathy took an overdose of highly potentised homeopathic dilutions in public, serving as a warning against the unscientific foundation of homeopathy and the scientifically disproven homeopathic products.

 In 2014, the GWUP was mentioned as main critic of the planned bachelor's degree course in homeopathy in Traunstein by several newspapers.
 Norbert Aust was quoted as saying: "Homeopathy lacks the ambition of a science to study its own foundations.
 Research in homeopathy aims only to refute the allegation of ineffectiveness", while GWUP chairman Amardeo Sarma remarked that "the proposed College of Homeopathy in Traunstein is academic fraudulent labelling and gives a pseudoscience a higher reputation".
 In April 2014 the implementation of this course was discontinued.

 In May 2018, GWUP issued an invitation to individuals and groups to respond to its challenge "to identify homeopathic preparations in high potency and to give a detailed description on how this can be achieved reproducibly."
 The first participant to correctly identify selected homeopathic preparations under an agreed-upon protocol will receive €50,000.

 Skeptics in the Pub

 Lectures in a pub atmosphere about scientific skeptical topics were held in Hamburg and Berlin.
-As of November 2023, regular lectures are going on in Cologne and Vienna.
+As of May 2024, regular lectures are going on in Vienna.
 There are currently over 100 groups worldwide conducting this informal meeting format known as Skeptics in the Pub.